inParticular/inParticular/README.md

-🍓This is a repository containing nothing `inParticular`, though occasionally, something `inParticular` may evolve. 🍓
+🍓This is a repository containing nothing `inParticular`, though occasionally, something `inParticular` may evolve.🍓